aruncs31s/aruncs31s-notes-vercel/src/site/notes/03 Coding/01 C/Pointers.md

 	- Accessing values inside a struct pointer
 2. Generic Pointer
 3. Pass by Reference
+4. Constant pointer
+5. Pointer to a constant
+6. Pointer to pointer
+7. Function Pointer

 ### 1. Basics
 - Variable that holds the address of another `Variable`
 #example